 In Italy and Germany, all establishments of a given firm located in a given municipality are reported in the data as a single establishment.
-Moreover, in Germany, the data do not allow identifying firms, but only establishments, i.e. firmmunicipality couples.
+Moreover, in Germany, the data do not allow to identify firms, but only establishments, i.e. firm-by-municipality couples.
 In order to harmonise our units of observation across countries, we define an employer as being composed of all the establishments belonging to a given firm and located in a given municipality.
-Using this firmmunicipality concept, by definition we only have single-establishment employers in Italy and Germany, while in other countries employers may be composed of several establishments, all located in the same municipality.
-We show in Appendix Figure B.1 that, in countries where we can also use a more standard definition of employers based on firm rather than firmmunicipality, the resulting HHIs are strongly correlated with one another.
-11 Moreover, in each country, regressing one HHI on the other yields point estimates close to 1, which suggests that they can be used interchangeably and that the estimation error we make by using a firmmunicipality concept is small.
-12 As an additional proof of this point, in countries where this is feasible, we run a robustness check using the firm - rather than firmmunicipality - concept to construct the HHI.
-In the remainder of the paper, f will index a firmmunicipality.
-13
+Using this firm-by-municipality concept, by definition we only have single-establishment employers in Italy and Germany, while in other countries employers may be composed of several establishments,

-10 In particular, we do not observe conversions from temporary to permanent contracts.
+11 In particular, we do not observe conversions from temporary to permanent contracts.